Strome has 2 goals and assist as Islanders beat Devils 6-4

 After the Devils scored twice 4 1/2 minutes apart in the second period to trim a 4-1 deficit to one, Tavares and Chimera scored twice 34 seconds apart in the opening minute of the third to help the Islanders pull away again.

 Tavares converted a feed from Strome from the right circle on a power play for his 21st at 26 seconds to push New York's lead to 5-3.

-Chimera then skated up the right side on a breakaway and fired it into the upper-left corner for his 15th at the 1-minute mark.
-It was Chimera's third goal in the last five games.
+Chimera then scored on a breakaway for his 15th at the 1-minute mark.

+''It was a gritty effort,'' Strome said. ''A lot guys stepped up and did good things.''

-With Ladd serving a double-minor for high-sticking, Hall scored from the left circle for his 14th at 8:37 to pull the Devils to 6-4.
+Hall scored from the left circle on a power play for his 14th at 8:37 to pull the Devils to 6-4.

 Cizikas put the Islanders ahead 2-1 at 2:44 of the second as he brought the puck around the back of the net with the Devils' Jon Merrill defending him, and backhanded the puck from the left side between Kinkaid's skates for his seventh.

-Strome got his second of the game at 9:32, taking the puck off the stick of the Devils' Jacob Josefson, skated into the right circle and fired it past Kinkaid for his 11th.
-It was Strome's second career two-goal game.

-Ladd made it 4-1 with a short-handed goal as he took a pass from Johnny Boychuk, brought the puck up the right side and beat Kinkaid low to his blocker side for his 16th with 8:01 left.
-It was Ladd's fourth goal in the last three games.
+Strome scored at 9:32 for his 11th of the season and his second career two-goal game.
+Ladd made it 4-1 with a short-handed goal as he beat Kinkaid low to his blocker side for his 16th with 8:01 left.

 Palmieri took a pass from Travis Zajac in the left circle, spun and fired the puck past Berube for his 16th with 6:39 to go in the middle period.

-Steven Santini's slap shot from the right circle deflected up off Blandisi and the Islanders' Stephen Gionta up and over Berube, who tried to dive back to stop it, with 2:05 left to make it 4-3.
+Steven Santini's slap shot from the right circle deflected up off Blandisi and over Berube, who tried to dive back to stop it, with 2:05 left to make it 4-3.

 Wood gave the Devils a 1-0 lead at 9:15 of the first period.
-Strome tied it with about 5 1/2 minutes left on a rebound from in front of a long slap shot by Dennis Seidenberg for his 10th.
-Seidenberg got his 199th career assist on the play.
+Strome tied it with about 5 1/2 minutes left on a rebound with Dennis Seidenberg getting his 199th career assist on the play.

 NOTES: One day after being a healthy scratch for the first time in his career, Devils LW Michael Cammalleri sat out again. ...
-Kyle Quincey missed his sixth straight game with an upper-body injury. ...
+New Jersey D Kyle Quincey missed his sixth straight game with an upper-body injury. ...
 The teams play two more times this season, back in Brooklyn on March 31 and at New Jersey on April 8. ...
 The Islanders, who will return to Brooklyn on March 13 against Carolina, play 17 of their last 24 games on road. ...
-Ladd has seven goals in the last 12 games.
+Ladd has eight goals and two assists in the last 12 games.

 UP NEXT